SWC-Advanced-Microscopy/BakingTray/tests/readme.md

+# BakingTray Tests

 This directory contains code for unit testing BakingTray.
 You do not need to add this directory to your path.

+## Running tests
 To run the unit tests:

 >> runtests

 or

 >> table(runtests)